 The name bandicoot is taken from the term ‘pandi-kokku’ which means ‘pig-rat’ in Teluga, an Indian language.

 There are seven species of bandicoots surviving in Australia.
-Bush Heritage helps to conserve two species on its reserves: the Long-nosed Bandicoot and the Northern Brown Bandicoot – and a further two species through our Wunambal Gaambera (Golden Bandicoot) and Tasmanian Midlandscapes (Eastern Barred Bandicoot) partnerships.
+We help to conserve two species on our reserves: the Long-nosed Bandicoot (Perameles nasuta) and the Northern Brown Bandicoot (Isoodon macrourus) – and a further two species through our Wunambal Gaambera (Golden Bandicoot) and Tasmanian Midlandscapes (Eastern Barred Bandicoot) partnerships.

 The Long-nosed Bandicoot has bristly grey-brown fur, a white underbelly and pointed ears, weighs around 1.5kg and is 30cm to 43cm long.
 The Northern Brown Bandicoot has brown fur, a short tail, rounded ears and a slightly larger body (up to 2.1 kg and 47cm long).
 Bandicoots live between two to four years.